By Melissa McLaughlin

 Though we sing of angels and shepherds and kings bowing down, our worship seems hollow.

 Perhaps it was the loss of a loved one.

 Perhaps the loss of a job or ministry.

 Perhaps the loss of our health.

-Or perhaps just the slow grind of life in a broken world, that slowly wore away our gratitude for God’s blessings.
+Or perhaps just the slow grind of life in a broken world, that gradually wore away our gratitude for God’s blessings.